FaKod/neo4j-scala/README.md

     $ cd neo4j-scala
     $ mvn clean install

-Or try to maven fetch it at maven:
+Or fetch it with Maven (the Sonatype Maven Repo is only needed if you want to use a SNAPSHOT version):

 ```xml
 <repositories>